bharatkashyap/quizzes/elite15/README.md

+#Exun e-Lite 2015 Senior, Junior Quiz Finals

 Please try to have maximum screen space on whatever browser you use.
-Preffered viewing environment would be Presentation Mode in Google Chrome.
+Preferred viewing environment would be Presentation Mode in Google Chrome.

 -------